Ezi Family from Matanuska

 Niteh was the Dena'ina

-name for an Native village in the Matanuska Valley.
-You can find it spelled
+name for a village in the Matanuska Valley.
+I have found it spelled several

 By todays landmarks, Niteh was located on a delta between the Matanuska

 River and the Knik River and about a mile above the old railroad

 bridge over the Matanuska River.
 Even though Niteh changed locations

 over the years (due to the ever-changing shoreline) it was always called